 This publication was compiled by the Office of the Vice-President for Student Affairs.
-If for any reason a question arises which is not covered in this booklet, or if a statement is not clear as to its meaning, a student is responsible for searching out the answer by contacting the Dean of Student Programs, the Dean of Residential Living, or the Vice-President for Student Affairs.
+If for any reason a question arises which is not covered in this booklet, or if a statement is not clear as to its meaning, a student is responsible for searching out the answer by contacting the Dean of Student Programs, the Dean of Residential Living, the Dean of Students, or the Vice-President for Student Affairs.